 You can also take a relaxing walk through the forest.
 There is no other vegetation growing apart from the mahogany trees and the wind barely blows.
 Walking through Loboc man-made forest feels like stepping back in time.

+Once you’re in Bohol you can take a guided tour or rent a motorbike.
 As I’ve already said, the forest is situated between Bilar and Loboc.
-Most of the guided tours in Bohol include a stop at the mahogany man-made forest but you can also visit it by motorbike.
+Most of the guided tours in Bohol include a stop at the mahogany man-made forest.

 If you’re traveling from Panglao Island to the Chocolate Hills, you’ll pass through the forest.

 3. Places to visit near Bilar-Loboc man-made Forest

 Bohol is full of incredible tourist attractions and I had the chance to spend 4 days on this beautiful island and the island of Panglao.
 Here are some tourist attractions near the Bilar man-made Forest.

 - Take a Loboc River Cruise – Eat a delicious meal while cruising along the Loboc River.
 The views are insane and you’ll pass by lush vegetation and authentic local villages.
 Book your tour here.

 - Visit the Twin Hanging Bridge – These two bamboo bridges are a popular attraction in Bohol.
 The bridges are hanging about 25 meters over the river.
 If you’re afraid of heights, maybe this place isn’t for you.